asarmadi/DRL_Project/README.md

 ![formula](/Figs/4.png)

 Following figures are corresponding to these chooses.
-It could be seen that ...

 Mean Reward During Training            |  Policy Behaviour :-------------------------:|:-------------------------:
 ![fo](/Figs/mean_reward_final.png) | ![jumping](/Figs/final.gif)

+## Conclusion
+It could be seen that the policy is not successful to imitate the reference trajectory (i.e., jumping).
+This could be due to the choice of the reward.
+However, this problem is very interesting to me and I keep modyfing the reward to see how I can make it work.
+If this works, I plan to implement the policy on the real robot to see whether the solution could be used on the real robot which is different from the simulation environment.